QiaoranChelsea/own-Q-A/Install Doctest by using cabal in Mac OS X.md

     -  copy the path

  ## 5.add your installation directory into your PATH permanently
-   ### Run the following command step by step
+   - Run the following command step by step
      - `sudo nano /etc/paths`
      - type you password if promoted
-   - Paste the path we copy in step 4 into the bottom of file
+     - Paste the path we copy in step 4 into the bottom of file file should be look like this:
+     ![
      - hit control x to quit
      - enter y